rosswhitfield/corelli/docs/md.md

 ## Q sample

-In order to comvert it too Q sample you need to specify which goniometer to use with [SetGoniometer].
+In order to convert it to Q sample you need to specify which goniometer to use with [SetGoniometer].
 This will depend on what sample enviroment you are using.